Jupiter and Saturn will come within 0.1 degrees of each other, forming the first visible "double planet" in 800 years

 "Alignments between these two planets are rather rare, occurring once every 20 years or so, but this conjunction is exceptionally rare because of how close the planets will appear to one another," Rice University astronomer Patrick Hartigan said in a statement.
 "You'd have to go all the way back to just before dawn on March 4, 1226, to see a closer alignment between these objects visible in the night sky."

-The planets will be so close, they will appear to overlap completely, creating a rare "double planet" effect.
+The planets will be so close, they will appear, from some perspectives, to overlap completely, creating a rare "double planet" effect.

+However, while they may appear to the naked eye very, very close, in reality, they are still hundreds of millions of miles apart, NASA said.

 How to watch the great conjunction